le0pard/le0pard.github.io/src/content/blog/lego/l-scan-lego-scanner.md

 # WASM-Powered Computer Vision: Localizing ZXing

-The heavy mathematical lift of parsing standard Data Matrix configurations is performed by **ZXing** (_Zebra Crossing_), a highly optimized open-source library originally engineered in C++.
-Running complex matrix math directly in JavaScript would be far too slow, which is why L-Scan integrates a compiled WebAssembly binary version of the decoder via `zxing-wasm`.
+Parsing standard Data Matrix configurations is performed by **ZXing** (_Zebra Crossing_), an open-source library originally engineered in C++.
+Running complex matrix math directly in JavaScript would be too slow, which is why L-Scan integrates a compiled WebAssembly binary version of the decoder via `zxing-wasm`.

-To build an un-brickable offline loop, L-Scan packages the primary binary blob directly inside the static `/public/wasm/` project directory and overrides the runtime localization procedures dynamically during module initialization:
+However, typical npm integrations of WASM modules pull their compiled binary extensions dynamically from global CDNs at runtime.
+If the phone is offline in the store, the application breaks because it cannot load the engine.
+To make it work completely offline, L-Scan packages the primary binary blob directly inside the static `/public/wasm/` project directory and overrides the runtime localization procedures dynamically during module initialization:

 ```js
 import { prepareZXingModule, ZXING_WASM_VERSION } from "zxing-wasm/reader";